 24. Nostalgia

-Collections, family heirlooms and all things that have meaning are of meaning in 2023.
-Having them on display (shown here a collection of guitars with what looks like signed photos of their owners) is a nice choice rather than kept in a box in the basement.
+Collections, family heirlooms, and all things that have meaning are of meaning in 2023.
+Having them on display (shown here is a collection of guitars with what looks like signed photos of their owners) is an excellent choice rather than kept in a box in the basement.
 It’s a look that gives all the feels.

 25. Outdoor Living